Bill Naughton: Writing career

 In addition to Alfie, two of his other plays have been made into feature films, All in Good Time (1963), filmed as The Family Way (1966), starring John Mills, and Spring and Port Wine (1970), starring James Mason in the role of Rafe Crompton, an adaptation of a play first performed in 1959.

 His novel Alfie Darling, the sequel to his earlier novel and play, was also filmed, with Alan Price succeeding Michael Caine in the lead role.
 Both Alfie and Alfie Darling were drawn upon for the 2004 film with Jude Law in the eponymous role.

 His work also includes the novel One Small Boy (1957), and the collection of short stories The Goalkeeper's Revenge And Other Stories (1961).
 His 1977 children's novel My Pal Spadger is an account of his childhood in 1920s Bolton.
 His wife died in 2014 aged 85.

 Many of his plays were performed at the Octagon Theatre, Bolton.
 An 85-seat adaptable studio theatre within the Octagon is named after him.

+Personal life

+Naughton married Ernestine "Erna" Naughton (née Pirolt; 1929–2014), an Austrian nurse and later patron of the Kenny/Naughton Autumn School, on 9 September 1952.

+On 9 January 1992, Naughton died aged 81 in Ballasalla, Isle of Man.
+A "Bill Naughton Short Story Competition", administered by The Kenny/Naughton Autumn School, was named in his honour.